lukebakken/message-queue-presentation/README.md

 ## Wait a second, why a message broker and not ...

-Instead of publishing an event, calls to other services (via HTTP, raw TCP, etc) could have been made (in parallel, even).
+Instead of publishing an event, calls to other services (via HTTP, TCP sockets, etc) could have been made (in parallel, even).
 What are some of the advantages of using a message broker instead of parallel service requests?

 * If the destination service is down in the above scenario, the publisher must take that into account by saving the data and re-trying in the future.
 With a